pxsswordprotected/personalsite/docs/_posts/hour-day-series/2025-09-23-DesignEng.md

 ---
 layout: post
 title:  "One Hour a Day of Design Engineering "
-series: One Hour a Day of Design Engineering
+series_name: One Hour a Day of Design Engineering

 ---